Arjunmehta312/DWM-Project/README.md

 ## How to Use This Repository

-1. Review the research paper in `/final_research/research_paper.md` for a comprehensive overview of findings
+1. Review the LaTeX research paper (`research_paper.tex`) for a comprehensive, professionally formatted analysis of findings
 2. Explore visualizations in the `/final_research` or `/analysis/plots` directories
 3. To reproduce the analysis, run the Python script in `/analysis/data_analysis.py`
 4. Examine the raw survey data in `/Dataset/dataset.csv`
+5. To generate the PDF version of the research paper:
+   - On Windows: Run `build_paper.bat`
+   - On Unix/Linux/Mac: Run `chmod +x build_paper.sh && ./build_paper.sh`

 ## Requirements

-To run the analysis script, you need:
+### To run the analysis script:
 - Python 3.x
 - pandas
 - matplotlib